garrandall/popular-music-data/tracks/thug-lovin--ja-rule-bobby-brown.md

 Or intervene
 Of me peeling your wide body out of them tight jeans Wrist on freeze, see it's on me
-Shoes 19, coming through in that new Bentley thing (GIRL!!)
+Shoes 19, coming through in that new Bentley thing (GIRL!)
 The talk of the town, the tease of the city (yeah)
 You and I make headlines like Lo and Diddy or Bob and Whitney (WHO?)
-I'm here 'cause the Lord sent me (WHO?), pound puss like a pugilist Grin real devilish and freak bad bitches (oh-ohh) Forget the story, I know you're getting bored
+I'm here 'cause the Lord sent me (WHO?), pound puss like a pugilist Grin real devilish and freak bad bitches (oh-oh) Forget the story, I know you're getting bored
 And that nigga ain't getting you horny no more, is he?
 'Cause when it's all said and done, it's me